Tangoe/Mobile-Procurement-API-Documentation/tutorials/orders/upgrade/index.md

 Next, you will need to compile the JSON that will be submitted in the request body.
 This JSON includes all of the data that the backend system requires to process this order.

-For an UPGRADE, this JSON typically includes the following pieces:
+For an UPGRADE transaction, this JSON typically includes the following pieces:

 * Transaction type (i.e., UPGRADE).

 * Service asset ID for the cellular service, and/or associated device, that you wish to upgrade.
 This ID can be obtained via the **/assets/service** endpoint.

-* Region ID for the country in which the device and/or service will be used.
-This ID can be obtained via the **/regions** endpoint.

-* The postal code for the zone in which the device and/or service will be used.
-(Note: This is only required when the selected region is the United States of America.)
+* Existing device information for the device you are currently using.
+This is required, even when you are only upgrading the plan.
+This block includes the manufacturer ID, model ID, serial number, serial number type, and sim ID.

 * Shopping cart object containing the IDs for what is being ordered (i.e., devices, plans, and/or plan features).
 These IDs can be obtained via the catalog endpoints (i.e., **/catalog/devices**, **/catalog/plans**, **/catalog/features**).
   * Optional feature IDs for a specific plan can be obtained from the **/catalog/plans/{id}** endpoint.